iani/SC/README.txt

 This project is the first version of the piece Osmosis.
 Performed at ZKM in the Klangdom (Kubus), on Friday, 18 March, 2011.

+More info is provided in file

+Info.org // (+ Info.html)

 =====================================
 About this git repository: